-The Group's capital expenditure mainly consists of payments for property, plant and equipment, intangible assets and decoration of office building and our self-operated stores.
-The Company's capital expenditure for Fiscal Year 2023 was RMB155.4 million (Fiscal Year 2022: RMB140.0 million).
+The Group's capital expenditure mainly consists of payments for construction of our logistic center, property, plant and equipment, intangible assets and decoration of office building and our self-operated stores.
+The Company's capital expenditure for Fiscal Year 2022 was RMB140.0 million (Fiscal Year 2021: RMB128.5 million).